 |Part Number:||Mk II Type 2 8B5111|

 July 1953 saw the issuing of Naval Staff Requirement NA.39 calling for a carrier-borne strike aircraft with a large range capable of carrying a nuclear weapon under enemy radar cover and striking enemy shipping or ports.
 Blackburn Aircraft won the tender to produce their design which became the Buccaneer.

 The prototype first flew on 30th April 1958.
 The specification called for an Attack Sight giving navigation and weapon release information for the low level attack mode.
 There was a fierce competition between supporters of the new HUD design and the familiar electro-mechanical Gunsight with the HUD being cited as a radical even foolhardy option.
-The Air Arm branch of the Ministry sponsored the development of a Strike Sight.
-The Royal Aircraft Establishment designed the equipment and it was built by Cintel and the system was first integrated in 1958.
+The Air Arm branch of the Ministry sponsored the development of a Strike Sight System; the weapon aiming and release system.
+The Royal Aircraft Establishment designed the overall Strike Sight System and the PDU and Waveform Generator were built by Cintel and the system was first integrated in 1958.

-ODHU0027 This is an early version of MkII Type 2.
-It is probably of Cintel manufacture since later Serial Nos incorporated the standard EA prefix and the year suffix.
-This unit has the original valve High Voltage Power Supply for the CRT in the box at the right hand side rear of the unit.
+This is an early version of MKII Type 2.
+It is probably of Cintel manufacture since later serial numbers incorporated the standard EA prefix and the year suffix. this unit has the original valve High Voltage Power Supply for the CRT in the box at the right had side rear of the unit.